amoghpj/amoghpj.github.io/readinglist.md

 ---
 Last updated on `30 May 2025`

-# On my shelf (things that I want to start reading soon!)
+# On my shelf

+(Things that I want to start reading soon!)

 - Veer Savarkar - A contested legacy - Vikram Sampath
 - The materiality of the past - History and representation in Sikh tradition - Anne Murphy